 Maintenance

-More often than not, maintenance will require filter replacements.
-Many filters are easy to replace, so you should look more into how frequently you have to replace them.
-The replacement frequency depends mainly on the brand and the model, so check that.
+Maintenance for most filters primarily involves filter replacements.
+Many filters are easy to replace, so the main thing to consider is how frequently you’ll need to do so.
+The replacement frequency largely depends on the brand and model, so be sure to check this aspect.

 FAQs